Hotel Room Mate Pau Barcelona: Modern Boutique Hotel in a Walkable Location

 I recently visited Barcelona for the first time.
 I knew Barcelona was an artistic city, and I wanted my hotel to match that energy without tipping into weird or uncomfortable.

 Good news.
-Hotel Room Mate Pau absolutely did.
+Hotel Room Mate Pau totally did!

 First Impressions: Small, Stylish, and Calm

-Hotel Room Mate Pau is a boutique hotel that feels quietly cool, not flashy.
+Hotel Room Mate Pau is a boutique hotel that feels cool, but not flashy.
 The lobby is simple and efficient.
 Elevators are right there.
-No maze.
-No drama.
+Not super fancy, but you're not in Motel 6 by any means.

-Head upstairs, though, and it opens up into a lovely interior courtyard filled with little statues and sculptural busts.
-It connects to a bright common room where breakfast is served in the morning and an honor bar opens later in the day.
+Head upstairs, though, and it opens up into a nice interior courtyard filled with little statues and sculptural busts, and an honor bar.
+What's not to like about an honot bar?
+The courtyard connects to a large common room / dining room where breakfast is served in the morning.

 And a personal victory worth celebrating…My room had a bathtub!
-After a week of showers only in Paris, this felt monumental.
+After a week of showers only in Paris, getting a room with a bathtub nearly brought me to tears of joy.
+Yes, I am kind of a bath freak.

 👉 I filmed a full room tour, including the bathroom and design details, which you can watch here: